Key information

 Cultural Geography (MRes)

 Masters study in Cultural Geography at Royal Holloway was founded in 1995 as one of the first masters programmes in the world to offer students focused engagement with the then emerging sub-discipline of Cultural Geography.
-Twenty five years later and Cultural Geography is one of the most dynamic sub-disciplines in contemporary geography.
-Our course reflects this dynamism, exploring the relationships between our physical world, human identity and mobility.
+Thirty years later and Cultural Geography is one of the most dynamic sub-disciplines in contemporary geography.
+Our masters of research course reflects this dynamism, exploring the relationships between our physical world, human identity and mobility.

 The MRes in Cultural Geography is especially suited for students looking to progress to PhD study.
 Since 1995 about half of all the graduands of our Masters in Cultural Geography have progressed to funded PhD research, many becoming leading academics in the field.
 In this MRes we combine core concepts with intensive research methods training in the form of a long-form dissertation that is ideal preparation for further postgraduate study including PhD programs.
 Reflecting the collaborative and outward facing nature of our research culture, the curriculum also includes the potential for innovative placements and research engagements with some of the world’s top cultural institutions and creative organisations, located on our doorstep in London.